AndPotap/halfpres_gps/README.md

-# Low Precision Arithmetic for Fast Gaussian Processes
+# Low-Precision Arithmetic for Fast Gaussian Processes

 This repository contains PyTorch code for the UAI 2022 paper